jp1884/techvolution-vegas-baby/Techvolution_0/Techvolution-Prologue.md

 **Book II—Mixed Ideological Politics:** A heat pump doesn't know it's "green".
 A diesel truck doesn't know it's "red-blooded American".
 We attach these labels with stories and then reject good tools for wearing the wrong one.
 After Book I told us our true identity, Book II teaches us how to strip away story-based identities from any tool so we can install solar panels and a diesel generator without thinking we've betrayed an ideological tribe.
 This radical freedom to adapt tools to the environment is political moderation reimagined for the people of the Internet Age.

 **Book III—Bumblebee Economics:** Maria's job was one-size-fits-all: a standardized role built on mass-producing one technology.
 That is the Industrial Age's great achievement—and its hidden price.
 When career scripts are mass-produced, everyone in the role falls at once.
 Nature never pays that price.
-Like bees and flowers, species co-evolve through constant *interaction*.
+Like bees and flowers, species co-evolve through constant *interaction* that automatically reduces waste.
 We're good at standardizing objects—DVDs, shipping containers, VIN numbers—but we do not standardize how we use and exchange them: the selling, the staffing, the moving of goods to people.
 So when the disc died, Maria's hard-won practices had nowhere obvious to go.
-Book III takes on the human layer, so our skills carry across technologies and industries the way a bee carries pollen between flowers.
+Book III takes on the human layer, so our skills carry across technologies and industries as naturally as a bee carries pollen between flowers.

 `Understand yourself → Learn to select better tools → Build bounty with others`